Introduction

 This is work in progress like everything else in this app.
 This is the todo list for this tab as I see it at this point

-• Add options to colour the points by therapist, age, gender ...
+• Add options to colour the points by age and therapist instead of gender ...

 • And perhaps facetting by those variables or to change the plot by those variables.